-• An active drop-down list on which available host names appear.
+- A green label located on the host to which its master components will be added, or - An active drop-down list on which available host names appear.
 Using the drop-down, choose an alternate host name, if necessary.

 3. In Assign Slaves and Clients, accept the default assignment of slave and client components to hosts.
 Then, choose Next.